 Flavorizer bars, on the other hand, completely shield burners from a steady stream of dripping juices.
 They’re uniformly shaped, so they distribute heat much more evenly than lava rocks.
 And, they’re easy to remove and clean, so they last a long time.

 Before Flavorizer bars came along, the BBQ world briefly experimented with ceramic briquettes.
-Anyone remember those?
+Does anyone remember those?
 (Or is anyone still using them?)

 Like charcoal briquettes, ceramic briquettes are made from dust and formed into semi-regular shapes.
 Used in a gas grill, they do many of the same jobs as lava rocks, including absorbing and radiating heat, keeping grease away from the burners, and giving those juices somewhere to vaporize into clouds of flavor.